 A blistering critique of the gulf between America's soldiers and the society that sends them off to war, from the bestselling author of The Limits of Power and Washington Rules

-The United States has been "at war” for more than a decade.
-Yet as war has become normalized, a yawning gap has opened between America's soldiers and the society in whose name they fight.
+The United States has been "at war" in Iraq and Afghanistan for more than a decade.
+Yet as war has become normalized, a yawning gap has opened between America's soldiers and veterans and the society in whose name they fight.
 For ordinary citizens, as former secretary of defense Robert Gates has acknowledged, armed conflict has become an "abstraction" and military service "something for other people to do."

 Citing figures as diverse as the martyr-theologian Dietrich Bonhoeffer and the marine-turned-anti-warrior Smedley Butler, Breach of Trust summons Americans to restore that principle.
 Rather than something for "other people" to do, national defense should become the business of "we the people."
 Should Americans refuse to shoulder this responsibility, Bacevich warns, the prospect of endless war, waged by a "foreign legion" of professionals and contractor-mercenaries, beckons.
 So too does bankruptcy—moral as well as fiscal.